lgjenqui/CSC495-DevOpsProject/status_report_1.md

 - What didn't work:

     Codecov is used to generate the coverage report.
 The Codecov generates the coverage report and checks the thresold coverage as 75%, which can be seen   in the Actions tab under the GitHub actions job result.
 However, there is trouble in uploading the coverage to Codecov.
-Only is the report is uploaded, the coverage report can be seen on the PR.
-The Codecov is getting connected to the personal GitHub and unable find a way to link the Codecov to Ncsu GitHub(Github enterprise).
+Only if the report is uploaded, the coverage report can be seen on the PR.
+The Codecov is getting connected to the personal GitHub but unable to find a way to link the Codecov to Ncsu GitHub(Github enterprise).

 - What to do differently:

-  To solve the issue with Codecov report not being uploaded, planning to use different tool to generate coverage report like JSCover or need to figure out a better work around to address the issue.
+  To solve the issue with Codecov report not being uploaded, planning to use a different tool to generate coverage report like JSCover or need to figure out a better work around to address the issue.